PPP Loans for Self Employed

 What’s everything I’ll need to apply?

-In addition to any documentation we mentioned prior, you’ll need a copy of your driver’s license or passport, as well as a voided check for the deposit of the PPP loan.
-For Second Draw applicants, you’ll need the loan number from your first PPP loan, which will be ten digits long in the format XXXXXXXX-XX.
+You’ll need a copy of your driver’s license or passport, a voided check for loan deposit, and for Second Draw applicants, the loan number from your initial PPP loan.

 Does the IRS tax PPP loans?

-No. In December of last year, it was made official that expenses paid for with PPP loans do NOT have to be taxed as deductible business expenses.
+No, it has been established that expenses covered by PPP funds do not need to be taxed as deductible business expenses.

 My business is closed.
 Do I still pay my employees with PPP loan funds?